Ser-Alex/Flask_portfolio_site/README.md

 The site design is based on
 [template Rex](https://themeforest.net/item/rex-clean-minimal-portfolio-html5-template/25023918),

-Backend site is implemented in python 3.10, using the flask [Flask framework](https://flask.palletsprojects.com/en/2.3.x/)
+Backend site is implemented in python 3.10, using the [Flask framework](https://flask.palletsprojects.com/en/2.3.x/)

 Еhe site was launched on a vps server ubuntu, with the help -